William "Jock" Ross: Trial and Imprisonment

-In 1989, an appeal court agreed to hear Ross's appeal of the verdict and in 1992 an appeal court ruled in his favor.
+In 1989, an appeal court agreed to hear Ross's appeal of the verdict and in 1992 the appeals court ruled in his favor.
 Ross's conviction was reduced from murder to manslaughter, which reduced his sentence.
-Ross served a total of 5 years and three months in prison and was released on parole on 7 December 1989 per the "complicated" parole rules in Australia.
-Ross received an automatic one-third remission in his sentence because it was his first major criminal conviction and received further remissions in his sentence by taking adult education courses and industrial skills courses.
-Raymond "Sunshine" Kucler deposed Ross as the "Supreme Leader" of the Comancheros.
+Ross served a total of 5 years and three months in Long Bay prison and was released on parole on 7 December 1989 per the "complicated" parole rules in Australia.
+Ross received an automatic one-third remission in his first degree murder sentence because it was his first major criminal conviction and received further remissions in his sentence by taking adult education courses and industrial skills courses.